Maria Løkke Rasmussen, Director and Senior Advisor, MA in Educational Studies and International Development Studies.

 Marie Stein, Student Assistant, Bachelor of Education and MA-student of Educational Sociology at Aarhus University.

-Marie has a Bachelor’s Degree Programme in Education from University College Copenhagen majoring in Danish, Social Studies and History at primary and secondary school level.
+Marie has a Bachelor’s Degree in Education from University College Copenhagen majoring in Danish, Social Studies and History at primary and secondary school level.
 Marie has also studied phycology at the University of Copenhagen for a year.
-Marie is currently studying a Master of Arts (Education) in Educational Sociology at Aarhus University in Copenhagen.
+Marie is currently studying for a Master of Arts (Education) in Educational Sociology at Aarhus University in Copenhagen.

 Marie is based in Copenhagen, Denmark.